-The Confirmation of Permanent Residence, coupled with a Permanent Resident Visa counterfoil will be placed in your passport or travel document.
-Both documents must be presented to the officer at a port of entry in order to complete the processing towards permanent residency to Canada.
+The Confirmation of Permanent Residence, coupled with a Permanent Resident Visa counterfoil, will be placed in your passport or travel document.
+Both documents must be presented to the officer at a port of entry in order to complete the processing toward permanent residency in Canada.

 The Confirmation of Permanent Residence document will contain a photo of you as well as a box for your signature that must be completed upon entry into Canada under the direction of the officer.

-When you apply to becoming a permanent resident at a port of entry and are in possession of a Confirmation of Permanent Residence, the officer will ensure that the bio data recorded on the Confirmation of Permanent Residence form matches the information in your passport or travel document.
-In cases where a clerical error has been made, the document should be corrected to bring it into agreement with the bio data in the passport or travel document.
+When you apply to become a permanent resident at a port of entry and are in possession of a Confirmation of Permanent Residence, the officer will ensure that the biodata recorded on the Confirmation of Permanent Residence form matches the information in your passport or travel document.
+In cases where a clerical error has been made, the document should be corrected to bring it into agreement with the bio-data in the passport or travel document.

 It is important that you ensure that both your passport as well as the Confirmation of Permanent Residence has your correct information.
-If this is not so, you must inform the officer so that it can be correctly.
-If this is not done, you will encounter issues for any future immigration processes such as applying for your Canadian Citizenship.
+If this is not so, you must inform the officer so that it can be done correctly.
+If this is not done, you will encounter issues with any future immigration processes, such as applying for your Canadian Citizenship.

 Becoming Landed Immigrant